 Sensitive Compartmented Information Facilities in MD, VA & DC

-If you’re not familiar with the term, a SCIF (Sensitive Compartmented Information Facility) is a U.S. Government accredited facility where Sensitive Compartmented Information (SCI) can be stored, discussed, or electronically processed.
+If you’re not familiar with the term SCIF (Sensitive Compartmented Information Facility),it is a U.S. Government accredited facility where Sensitive Compartmented Information (SCI) can be stored, discussed, or electronically processed.
 To design and construct a SCIF, there are certifications (or accreditations) that must be obtained to confirm that the SCIF meets industry and legal standards.

 That’s right—there are very specific, specialized requirements when it comes to construction a SCIF, particularly in terms of physical security, visual controls, acoustic controls, access control, electronic, and TEMPEST security.